This page tells you about the biological therapy drug bortezomib and its possible side effects. There are sections about

 Fewer than 1 in 100 people have these.

-- Heart problems, including chest pain, affect fewer than 1 in 100 people – contact your doctor straight away if you have chest pain
+- Heart problems, including chest pain, affect fewer than 1 in 100 people – contact your doctor or nurse straight away if you have chest pain

 - High uric acid levels in the blood due to the breakdown of tumour cells (tumour lysis syndrome) – you will have regular blood tests to check your uric acid levels and may have a tablet called allopurinol to take